 Dr. Faraboschi spoke about “Computing in the Cambrian Era.”
 This is a reference to a period in ancient earth history some 500 million years ago, when the growth in the diversity of life forms in the oceans suddenly exploded.
 By analogy, the end of Moore’s Law and the explosion of Big Data are leading to a proliferation of diverse computing technologies, optimized for different technological niches.
 These include GPUs, TPUs, analog, neuromorphic, optical, superconducting, and quantum computing.
 This is also creating a crisis in interconnections and communications at all levels, and in software development to manage it all.
 While not all proposed technologies will ultimately be successful, this is an exciting time for the computer industry.
 The video of Dr. Faraboschi’s talk is available here.

 An invited talk on Reversible Computing was given by Dr. Michael Frank of Sandia National Laboratory.
 This provides a general approach to the development of computers that can be orders of magnitude more energy efficient than current technologies.
 While reversible computing has been a research topic for decades, this technology was not substantially developed during the era of Moore’s Law.
 Now that power limitations have become critical for both large supercomputers and small mobile and edge computing, it is time to reexamine this approach for possible future breakthroughs.

 The Government Panel consisted of 5 representatives of various US government agencies, and provided an opportunity for audience participation.
 The panelists covered the range from government research labs (Naval Research Lab, National Institute of Standards and Technology, Dept. of Energy Labs) through funding agencies (DARPA and IARPA) to policy (White House Office of Science & Technology Policy).
 Topics discussed included artificial intelligence, quantum information, exascale computing, cryogenic computing, neuromorphic computing, and cybersecurity.

 The technical sessions included 25 talks on topics such as novel computing paradigms, optical computing and networks, neuromorphic computing, quantum computing and simulation, molecular computing, and hybrid analog-digital computing.
-These 25 papers were accepted after review by the publications committee and will appear soon in the conference proceedings in IEEE Xplore.
+These 25 papers were accepted after review by the publications committee and appear in the conference proceedings in IEEE Xplore.